What Causes Pipes To Burst?

 As mentioned earlier, not all plumbing materials offer the same durability or convenience.
 Pipes made of galvanised iron, the norm a few decades ago, are unsuitable for plumbing as they are susceptible to rusting.

 Apart from rust and debris, plaque build-up may also narrow the pipes and block the passage of water.
-And as you are aware, blockages and the resultant increase in water pressure are a recipe for disaster.
+As you know, blockages and the resultant increase in water pressure are a recipe for disaster.

 Unfortunately, water is corrosive, especially if it has a low pH.
 Ensure the water running through your pipeline has a pH between 6.5 and 8.5.
 You should also monitor the oxygen levels in the pipes and use sealants, U-bolts, and straps to block any openings.